python/cpython/Doc/library/dis.rst

    the exception group representing TOS1.
 Jumps if no match is found.

    Pops one item from the stack.
-If a match was found, pops the 3 items representing the exception and pushes the 3items representing the non-matching part of the exception group, followed by the 3items representing the matching part.
+If a match was found, pops the 3 items representing the exception and pushes the 3 items representing the non-matching part of the exception group, followed by the 3 items representing the matching part.
    In other words, in case of a match it pops 4 items and pushes 6.

    .. versionadded:: 3.11